beug/p5js_NYCR-Class/Syllabus.md

   ellipse(200, 200, 100, 100);
 }
 ```

+Some of the other built in shapes that we can use to draw with:

 ### Now is probably a good time to talk about Axis

 So we've defined our canvas as 640 pixels across the horizontal axis and 480 pixels on the vertical axis.
 So now we have a grid of 307,200 pixels – each one with their own unique address.
-Just like in math class when you were a kid and learned about graphs with an x and y axis, our canvas is now like that, except 0,0 is the top left corner, and any number above zero on either
+Just like in math class when you were a kid and learned about graphs with an x and y axis, our canvas is now like that, except 0,0 is the top left corner, and any number above zero on either brings us into the canvas.
+On the vice versa, negative numbers will move you off-screen 📺 (this can be handy sometimes).

 ### mouseX / mouseY
+* TODO: add this section

 ### console.log()
+* TODO: add this section

 ## Section 4: Variables / Scope
 ### Variables